Core Concepts

 ExeWatchSDKv1.pas + ExeWatchSDKv1.VCL.pas

-Compatibility: Delphi 10 Seattle and later.
+Compatibility: Delphi XE8 and later (VCL, FMX, console — Windows, Linux, Android).
 The VCL/FMX units enable automatic unhandled exception capture for GUI apps.

 Step 2 Initialize at Startup